DynAIkon-Ltd/DynAIkonTrap/docs/source/preparing-the-raspberry-pi.rst

   are ever unsure, try to figure our the Debian Version or the codename (e.g.
   "Bullseye").

-.. admonition:: Security of older Rasperry Pi OS versions
-  :class: warning

-  Every Debian release (and therefore Raspberry Pi OS release) is expected to get **5 years** of support for security updates.
-So, just because you are running the previous version, doesn't mean your device is less secure.

 .. admonition:: Codenames of releases
   :class: dropdown